PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Motivation

-\atb{Our \textbf{goal} is to develop a flexible \juan{end-to-end} framework that enables rapid integration of PuM techniques and facilitates studies on end-to-end implementations of PuM techniques using real DRAM devices.
+\atb{Our \textbf{goal} is to develop a flexible \juan{end-to-end} framework that enables rapid system integration of {commodity DRAM based} PuM techniques and facilitates studies on end-to-end full-system implementations of PuM techniques using real DRAM devices.
 To this end, we develop \X.}